 Best Travel Rewards Credit Card in Canada

 If there’s one thing Canadians love more than rewards, it’s travel—so why not combine the best of all worlds by using a credit card that gives you excellent travel rewards?
 Travel rewards can come in many forms, and the “best” credit card is going to depend on how you prefer to earn.
-That said, for an all-around excellent travel rewards credit card in Canada, consider The Scotiabank Gold American Express Card.
+That said, for an all-around excellent travel rewards credit card in Canada, consider the Scotiabank®* Gold American Express® card.
+Just by charging everyday purchases onto your credit card, you’ll earn:

 Best Cash Back Credit Card in Canada

 What if you could be paid in cash for using your credit card?
 Guess what?
 You can.
 Some cards offer a cash-back program that returns a percentage of your purchases to you—in cold, hard cash.
 Interested in having your credit card company pay you?
-Consider the Tangerine Cash Back Credit Card.
+Consider the Tangerine Money-Back Credit Card which has a fabulous cash back earn rate.
+This card comes with:

 - $0 annual fee